Explore career-building educational programs in our Invest in You series.

 Fed Futures combines curricula and activities created by the Federal Reserve System to provide a continuum of skill development, training, and professional mentoring that highlights career paths in finance and economics.
 The year-round preparatory, paid program is designed to develop a diverse pool of future interns and employee candidates in the finance and economics fields throughout the Federal Reserve System.

 The program consists of three student cohorts from the Fourth Federal Reserve District (Ohio, western Pennsylvania, eastern Kentucky, and the northern panhandle of West Virginia) who will participate in

-Bi-weekly mentoring from an FRB professional throughout the program
+bi-weekly mentoring from a Bank professional throughout the program

 Applications are accepted annually in February and the program starts in October.
 For questions about this program, email firstname.lastname@example.org.

 The Economic Scholars Program (ESP) is a free research conference for undergraduate students in economics that aims to build an environment where students can cultivate imaginative research and gain valuable experience presenting at a professional conference.
 The conference offers students the opportunity to share and gain feedback on high-quality undergraduate research in the form of a paper or poster presentation.

 Danny Dollar Academy is a free financial literacy program facilitated by the Cleveland Fed.
 The program promotes entrepreneurship, personal finance, civic responsibility, and smart financial decision-making to students in the third through fifth grades.

 Danny Dollar is based on a financial literacy curriculum that accompanies the best-selling children’s book Danny Dollar Millionaire Extraordinaire: The Lemonade Escapade by Ty Allan Jackson.